dockersamples/todo-preseed-postgres/README.md

 │
 ├── seed.js            # Script for seeding the database
 ├── .env.compose       # Environment variables for Compose file
-├── .env               # Environment variables for seeding ├── compose.yml # Running Postgres and Adminer in a Docker container │
+├── .env.sample        # Environment variables for seeding
+├── compose.yml # Running Postgres and Adminer in a Docker container │
 └── backend/           # Backend directory